Click here for additional ideas and information about iconic places for a Colorado meeting, and to search for meeting venues by region or statewide.

 Fall Foliage on Kebler Pass near Crested Butte (photo courtesy of Jane Chaney)

 8. Health & Wellness – Colorado is known not only for its mountain majesty, it’s a state populated by residents and businesses that make health and wellness a priority.
 Groups can easily tie into this mantra and have participants walk away reenergized and recommitted.
 Colorado chefs are taking local, seasonal and healthy dishes to heart, plus there’s the Historic Hot Springs Loop featuring five destinations and 19 hot springs facilities in western Colorado, many with great meeting and event facilities onsite or nearby.
 Schedule a gathering in tandem with yoga festivals in Eagle, Telluride, Boulder, Denver and Fort Collins.

 9. Culture – Weave in the amazing public sculpture collections in Grand Junction, Loveland and downtown Denver, or host an event or a performance at restored gems like the Wheeler Opera House in Aspen and Central City Opera House in Central City.
 Get creative at the Denver Art Museum and Colorado Springs Fine Arts Center or dig into history at Tread of Pioneers Museum in Steamboat Springs and Crested Butte Mountain Heritage Museum.

 10. Mindful Meetings – No longer is it enough to cram people’s brains full of great information; attendees need time to process and give back.
-Hands-on volunteer experiences are available at several Boulder farms or take a break and bike to a farm dinner or lunch with Awe-Struck Outdoors.
+Hands-on volunteer experiences are available at several Boulder farms or take a break and bike to a harvest-fresh meal with Boulder Bike Tours.
 Aspen Meadows Resort, owned by the Aspen Institute whose core ideals are to harmonize the mind, body and spirit, is a serene place to meet, get some exercise and attend a Aspen Music Festival concert nearby.